By Youssef Hindi

 We are seeing an end-game between Iran and the Wahhabi gerontocracy, which will not emerge unscathed.
 This will make Israel nervous, as Saudi Arabia is an important strategic ally in their struggle against Iran.
 Israel even went so far as to threaten to supply nuclear weapons to its Saudi ally, and this was just a few weeks before Saudi Arabia – or one of its allies – dropped a neutron bomb on the Yemeni civilian population.
 This end-game between Iran and Saudi Arabia should, logically speaking, ultimately lead to a confrontation between Iran and Israel; Saudi Arabia, so far, has been an ally to Israel.

 Following the collapse of the Saudi regime, we would see yet more conflict spread across the region; this would either be the consequence of a civil/tribal war or could trigger a conflict of this type within Saudia Arabia.

 From Yemen to Syria, via Iraq, war is spreading.
 But an exclusively geopolitical interpretation does not allow us to grasp the deeper meaning of events, their outcome and their historical sense.
 If we are to attempt to make a geopolitical forecast, we must go back to the causes of instability in this part of the Muslim world.

-The Oded Yinon Plan – Destroy Arab Nations for a Greater Israel
+The Oded Yinon Plan

 The American invasion of Afghanistan, followed by the war in Iraq in 2003, paved the way for a wave of terrorism which finished what the so-called “Arab Spring” started.